hilton/hilton.github.com/blog/_posts/2025-10-28-product-feedback.md

 creating the [infinite backlog problem](infinite-backlog).

-Teams that ignore feature requests choose to miss out on their value, and create unnecessarily conflict with the stakeholders who share them.
+Teams that ignore feature requests choose to miss out on their value, and create unnecessary conflict with the stakeholders who share them.
 [To stop talking about requirements](requirements), teams must also stop talking about _feature requests_.